opencontainers/distribution-spec/spec.md

 }
 ```

+If a manifest of type [OCI Image Manifest](TODO) or [OCI Artifact Manifest](TODO) includes a `refers` field,
+then the client must check whether [end-12](#endpoints) returns a 404.
+If [end-12](#endpoints) does return a 404:
+1. Attempt to pull the [digest tag](TODO)
+2. If the [digest tag](TODO) returns a 404, initialize an empty index.
+3. Create a descriptor with the manifest just pullled
+4. Pull up the artifact type from the image manifest config `mediaType`, or the artifact manifest `artifactType` field
+5. Pull up the annotations

 `<name>` is the namespace of the repository, and the `<reference>` MUST be either a) a digest or b) a tag.

 The uploaded manifest MUST reference any blobs that make up the artifact.